Restaurateurship 101: Start Your Own Business in 2022

 Starting your own restaurant is easy.
 No, just kidding.
 It would take a lot of time and a lot of planning before you could even really get to Step 1, but it’s not impossible.
-Through this narrative, we will be tackling what you need to do and to know before starting your own restaurant.
+Through this narrative, we will be tackling what you need to do and to know before starting a restaurant business.
+Especially with how things have changed after 2020 and 2021, there are so many things to consider.

 Now, the history of restaurants can be tackled in a different discussion, but what do you need to do before starting one of your own?
 Having a restaurant isn’t just about having good food, it has a lot of branches that if you are starting one, you have to be knowledgeable of.